Calva15/Calc-in-C/README.md

 - Implemented a looping mechanism that keeps the program running until the user exits by typing `q`.
 - Added JSON files for local program configuration (may require updates).

+#### Version 0.3.1
+- Hotfix for major bug that caused the program to not exit properly.

 ### Planned Features and Improvements
 - [x] Implement a looping mechanism to eliminate the need to restart the program manually.
 - [ ] Develop a graphical user interface (GUI) for improved usability.